anshul-010/Man-Matters/README.md

   - Chart.js for visualization of data.

 - Back-end:
-  - MongoDB for storing recipe and user data.
+  - MongoDB for storing products and user data.
   - Express.js for handling server-side logic.
   - Node.js for server-side scripting and runtime environment.
   - OpenAI API powered chat-bot.